 My favourite type of bread

-While you can find me eating white bread, it’s not my favourite kind of bread.
-Here’s a link to my FAVOURITE bread and the recipe.
+While I eat white bread, it’s not my favorite kind of bread.
+Here’s a link to my FAVORITE bread and the recipe.

 Make Today Count